LarisaShatil/goit-react-hw-08-phonebook/README.md

 # Phonebook-App

-Individual project, 2022.</br> The application was creating for storing phone contacts. </br> It helps:
+Individual project</br> The application was creating for storing phone contacts. </br> It helps:

 <ol>